jecolon/zighlander/README.md

     // Grab another reference to the singleton instance. var two = try only_one.get();

-    // The put method decremets the reference counter by 1; when it reaches 0, the singleton instance
+    // The put method decremets the reference counter.
+This does not actually invalidate any active
-    // will be de-initialized and destroyed.
+    // references, unless the counter reaches 0, at which point the singleton will be de-initialized
+    // and destroyed.
     defer only_one.put();

+    // You can check if references are still valid with the isNull methodd. testing.expect(!only_one.isNull());

     // Modifications on reference 'one' are visible through reference 'two'. testing.expect(two.items.len == 3);